dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 BindableLayout.SetItemsSource(grid, items);
 ```

-When the `BindableLayout.ItemsSource` attached property is set on a layout, but the `BindableLayout.ItemTemplate` attached property isn't set, every item in the `IEnumerable` collection will be displayed by a `Label` that's created by the `BindableLayout` class.
+When the `BindableLayout.ItemsSource` attached property is set on a layout, but the `BindableLayout.ItemTemplate` attached property isn't set, every item in the `IEnumerable` collection will be displayed by a `Label` that's created by the <xref:Microsoft.Maui.Controls.BindableLayout> class.

 ## Define item appearance